 The centerpiece of the government’s lawsuit is the contention that Arizona has violated the “preemption and supremacy sections of the Constitution.”
 However, in ruling after ruling, federal courts have asserted that as long as state laws do not conflict with or undermine federal laws, the “supremacy and preemption” sections are not a consideration.

-More than 400 laws and resolutions have been passed at the state level related to illegal immigration issues.
+More than 400 laws and resolutions have been passed at the state level related to illegal immigration issues, according to an immigration attorney.
 These state policies have withstood a multitude of court challenges by the ACLU and other illegal-alien advocates.
 Most importantly, five previous anti-illegal-alien laws in Arizona have been challenged unsuccessfully.
 President Barack Obama is standing on quicksand as a legal foundation in his taxpayer-funded litigation adventure.

 It is ironic and indeed hypocritical that a state like Maryland, which brazenly violates the Federal Immigration Act by aiding and abetting illegals, is not challenged by President Obama.
 As one of America’s leading “sanctuary states,” Maryland has provided taxpayers’ money to fund day labor centers, drivers’ licenses services, education money, health care and the establishment of a multicultural mansion for CASA de Maryland.